-1. Fuel Gauge-The fuel gauge indicates approximate fuel level.
+- 2. Fuel Gauge Indicates approximate fuel level.
 Since boats are exposed to rough water conditions and varying degrees of trim, it is usually not possible to fill the fuel tank to 100% of its dry-rated capacity.
 Therefore, fuel gauges may seem to provide inaccurate readings at times.
 It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated fuel usage as a double check against an inaccurate gauge.
-Be sure to follow the recommended fueling procedures in the operating section of this manual.
+Be sure to follow the recommended fueling procedures in the operating section of this manual. - 3.
+Voltmeter With the engine not running, voltmeter readings in the 11.5 to 12.5-volt range are considered normal.
+Readings in the 10 to 11.5-volt range indicate a marginal charge condition.
+Readings below 10 volts indicate a seriously discharged condition.